kukuu/Technical-Consulting-Stakeholder-Management/stakeholder-management-10-commandments.md

-# Stakeholder Management 10 Commandments
+# Stakeholder Management 10 Commandments!

 Stakeholder engagement and stakeholder management are arguably the most important ingredients for successful project delivery, and yet are often regarded as a fringe activity or one that can be outsourced to business-as-usual functions.
 Project managers depend on people to respond to the outputs and benefits that they deliver.